Library Systems Update

 Complete the relevant information, then click Send Request.

-The current University of Melbourne Library System will be replaced with a new integrated Library Management System from 29 June, 2026.
-It’s a next generation system designed to improve user experience and enhance search and discovery across our extensive print and digital collection.
+This next generation system is designed to improve user experience and enhance search and discovery across our extensive print and digital collection.

 What do I need to do?